Whifflet Line: From December 2014

+Anderston Tunnel Closure, 2022

+In February 2022, ScotRail announced a £32million improvement works for the Anderston Tunnel to improve reliability for passengers.
+As part of the improvement works, engineers completed a series of projects to repair and replace infrastructure on the line through central Glasgow.

+As part of the works, Anderston Tunnel closed for a period of eight weeks.
+The line between Rutherglen and Exhibition Centre was closed throughout the works, and no trains ran.
+The works started on 13 March 2022 and ended on 8 May 2022.

+During the period of closure, services were rerouted via Glasgow Central High Level.

 Line Developments

-In 2006, Network Rail announced tentative proposals to electrify the Rutherglen - Whifflet section, as part of a £1.4bn upgrade to Scotland's railways.
+In 2006, Network Rail announced tentative proposals to electrify the Rutherglen - Whifflet section as part of a £1.4bn upgrade to Scotland's railways.
 The main benefits of this scheme were to provide an enhanced frequency for the Whifflet to central Glasgow routes and to provide an electric diversionary path for long distance WCML services.
 The new timetable came into operation on 14 December 2014, the Whifflet Line has been added to the Argyle Line system with services through Glasgow Central Low Level to the western suburbs.